Overview

 Integration Requirements

-To successfully integrate your Git repository with SYNQ, your Git provider must meet the following requirements:1.
+Your Git provider must meet the following requirements:1.
 Internet Accessibility

 - Git repository must be accessible via SSH (typically port 22)